solliancenet/microsoft-postgresql-developer-guide/11_02_AppModernization/Samples/11-04-AKS/README.md

     ```

-> NOTE: You could also use the Azure Key Vault provider for AKS to utilize secrets.
+> NOTE: It is possible to use the Azure Key Vault provider for AKS to utilize secrets.
 Reference [Azure Key Vault Provider for Secrets Store CSI Driver](https://azure.github.io/secrets-store-csi-driver-provider-azure/docs/).
-Additionally, consider using [Managed Identities](https://azure.github.io/secrets-store-csi-driver-provider-azure/docs/configurations/identity-access-modes/) for your pods.
+Additionally, consider using [Managed Identities](https://azure.github.io/secrets-store-csi-driver-provider-azure/docs/configurations/identity-access-modes/) for the pods.

 4. Create a managed disk: